planetary-social/scuttlego/CONTRIBUTING.md

 The project loosely follows [hexagonal architecture][hexagonal-architecture].
 Following this pattern we can distinguish four general areas of this codebase.
-To group them together and keep them apart them from the usual noise such as logging or test related code they were placed in the package `service`.
+To group them together and keep them apart from the usual noise such as logging or test related code they were placed in the package `service`.

 The **domain** layer is located in `service/domain`.
 In this directory you can